virtual-labs/exp-two-ray-model-iiith/experiment/theory.md

 <img src="./images/exp3_1.png" width="300" height="350">
 </p>

 Hence, the frequency of the received signal appears to be different from the frequency of transmitted signal.
 This frequency shift is proportional to the relative velocity between the transmitter and receiver and is referred to as the {\em Doppler spread}.
-The signal received  by the moving antenna in free space (i.e. Scenario 2) at time $t$ can be expressed as
+The signal received  by the moving antenna in free space (Scenario 2) at time $t$ can be expressed as

 $$
 \begin{aligned}